 Children grow and develop at their own rate.
 Some develop motor skills faster and others seem to develop speech faster.
-I can tell you from watching my own children, my daughter (3 years old) developed her speech and language skills sooner than my son is (8 months old).
-My son, however, started to roll, sit up and crawl sooner than his sister.
+I can tell you from watching my own children, my daughter (3-years-old) developed her speech and language skills sooner than my son (8-months-old).
+My son, however, started to roll, sit up, and crawl sooner than his sister.

 Although some children walk and talk early, others may be delayed in learning certain skills.
 If you have any concerns about your child’s development, the earlier you seek help, the better.

 Encourage your child’s speech development with Speech Blubs app.
 Explore engaging activities and start your free trial today!

 Improve language & communication skills with fun learning!

 Early intervention (EI) is for children ages birth to 3 years and their families.
 Early intervention is available in every state under federal law.
 The cost of the program is typically free or low in cost.
 In some states, early intervention programs may continue until a child is age 5, but that is the exception, not the rule.

 Whether your child is getting therapy in the school setting or through early intervention, there are several key individuals that will play an integral role in your child’s development.

 They will work on many skills such as: